HugoPeters1024/hs-sleuth/README.md

 - A stress tested frontend with enormous modules along with an answer to the question if it is possible to provide a degraded feature set instead of none.
 - Click to go the module (for external names in the same project)
 - Qualify module names to reduce syntactical noise.
+- Parse the strictness analysis of binders to present it more clearly

 ## Identified Limitations